revotesha/german-to-english-transformer/README.md

 scripts/modeling/evaluate.py # to evaluate
 ```

-To run in a colab terminal (for instance if you want to utilize a colab GPU), add the project directory to the Python first, like below.
+To run in a colab terminal (for instance if you want to utilize a colab GPU), add the project directory to the Python path first, like below.

 ```
 export PYTHONPATH="$/env/python:/content/german-to-english-transformer"